 Remember, safety first and you are not Kiki!
 Find out more about diving in Greenland at visitgreenland.com.

-Read the full story on Stefan Andrews’ own blog and find his diving videos on Ocean Imaging’s Youtube Channel.
+Read more on Stefan Andrews’ website and find his diving videos on Ocean Imaging’s Youtube Channel.